Configuration¶

 - _target_: nbprint.ContentMarkdown

-Sections are rendered in document order.
-Flat list content (the original format) is still fully supported — it is treated as middlematter.
+Flat-list content: is still fully supported — it is treated as middlematter.

 page: